chikeezeh/Project_Log_Analysis/README.md

 ## **HOW THE PROGRAM WORKS**
 1. To answer the first question, table *articles* and *log* are joined.
 The slug column in table articles is concatenated with */article/* to match it with the content of column path on table log. log.path is counted and grouped by articles.slug and the results are sorted in descending order.

-2. A 3 table join is performed here to get a table with the authors name and their artcle view count.
+2. To answer question 2, A 3 table join is performed here to get a table with the authors name and their artcle view count.

-3. 3 Views are created as shown above, and the date with error greater than 1% is selected.
+3. Question 3 employs the 3 views created as shown above, and the date with error greater than 1% is selected.

 ## **LICENSE**
 MIT License